 Summary: Worms are a common parasite found in dogs.
 There are many kinds of worms that can infest your pooch.
 There are different symptoms for different types of worms.
-This is a compiled list of 9 worm symptoms or signs your dog may have worms in general*.
+This is a compiled list of 9 signs of worms in dogs*.

-How to Tell if Your Dog has Worms?
+9 Signs of Worms in Dogs – How to Tell if Your Dog Has Worms

 - Weight Loss: Your dog could lose weight without encouragement, (diet, exercise, etc.)